appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/download.md

 This property allows you to set the MIME content-type of the file to download.
 If you do not specify the file type, make sure to include the appropriate file extension in the **filename** property, for example, `file_name.csv.`

-The Download action doesn't convert the file to a specific type and it's downloaded in the original format.
+The Download action does not convert the file into a specific format; it downloads the file in its original form.
 If you need to change the file type, you would need to convert the data to a specific format using JavaScript before downloading.

 *Supported file types:*